folio-org/stripes/doc/building-from-git-checkouts.md

 Trivial module which presents a modifiable greeting.

-First, pre-populate the Stripes core code's `node_modules` area with symbolic links to the code you want to work on.
-Starting in the `stripes-core` checkout:
+First, pre-populate the Stripes core code's `node_modules` area with symbolic links to the code you want to work on, and build that code:

+	$ cd $ROOT/stripes-core
 	$ mkdir -p node_modules/@folio
 	$ cd node_modules/@folio
 	$ ln -s ../../../stripes-connect